 The simplest method of lowering the fan speed involves reducing the voltage delivered, but this results in power loss and is limited on the range of speed control.

-Direct current fans, both 2-wire and 4-wire, can be driven by Pulse Width Modulation (PWM), which ramps the fan speeds up and down depending on the duty cycle of the input signal.
+Direct current fans, both 2-Wire and 4-Wire, can be driven by Pulse Width Modulation (PWM).
+PWM adjusts the fan speeds up or down, depending on the duty cycle of the input signal.

 The 4-Wire PWM controllers can read the speed of the fan and send a signal to the MOSFET controlling the fan's coils.
-This in conjunction with the circuit protection employed in 4-Wire fans prevents internal and external circuits from being damaged when the coils are cycled.
-The underlying principle controlling the fan is the same as the 2-Wire PWM, but the protection components are already implemented.
+This, in conjunction with the circuit protection employed in 4-Wire fans, prevents internal and external circuits from being damaged when the coils are cycled.

 PWM for 2-Wire Fans